eric22gh/Python-course/README.md

 Hi there! 👋

 I'm Eric, a professional from the Costa Rican Social Security Fund (C.C.S.S).
-Currently, I'm immersed in the fascinating world of Python, AWS, Linux, Terraform, and SQL, learning and growing in these technologies.
+Currently, I'm immersed in the fascinating world of Python, AWS, and Terraform. learning and growing in these technologies.

 Description
 This repository is dedicated to my journey through a Python course.
 Here, you'll find scripts, projects, and exercises that I have completed as part of my learning process.
 The focus is on building a solid foundation in Python programming, which includes understanding core concepts, working with various libraries, and applying Python to solve real-world problems.
 Feel free to explore and reach out if you have any questions or need further assistance!